peakwinter/citizenweb/md/3-5-ssh.md

 `sudo apt-get install openssh-server`

 Most of the configuration for OpenSSH is stored in `/etc/ssh/sshd_config`.
 This is your first stop for any additional configuration options, such as denying root login or allowing public-key authentication.
-We will cover these options in detail in chapter 3.13.

 The great thing about SSH is that (in most cases) it works right out of the box.
 First, make sure the server is running: